Walkie-talkie: Amateur radio

 Digital voice modes are available on some amateur HTs.
-For example, a newer addition to the Amateur Radio service is Digital Smart Technology for Amateur Radio or D-STAR.
-Handheld radios with this technology have several advanced features, including narrower bandwidth, simultaneous voice and messaging, GPS position reporting, and callsign routed radio calls over a wide-ranging international network.
+For example, newer additions to the Amateur Radio service are Next Generation Digital Narrowband (NXDN) and Digital Smart Technology for Amateur Radio or D-STAR.
+Handheld radios with these technologies have several advanced features, including narrower bandwidth, simultaneous voice and messaging, GPS position reporting, and callsign routed radio calls over a wide-ranging international network.

 As mentioned, commercial walkie-talkies can sometimes be reprogrammed to operate on amateur frequencies.
-Amateur radio operators may do this for cost reasons or due to a perception that commercial gear is more solidly constructed or better designed than purpose-built amateur gear.
+Amateur radio operators may do this for cost reasons or due to the fact that Public Safety grade commercial gear is more solidly constructed and better designed than purpose-built amateur gear that is built to a price.

 Personal use

 The personal walkie-talkie has become popular also because of licence-free services (such as the U.S. FRS, Europe's PMR446 and Australia's UHF CB) in other countries.
-While FRS walkie-talkies are also sometimes used as toys because mass-production makes them low cost, they have proper superheterodyne receivers and are a useful communication tool for both business and personal use.
-The boom in licence-free transceivers has, however, been a source of frustration to users of licensed services that are sometimes interfered with.
+While FRS walkie-talkies are also sometimes used as toys because mass-production makes them low in cost, they have proper superheterodyne receivers and are a useful communication tool for both business and personal use.
+The boom in licence-free transceivers has, however, been a source of frustration to users of licensed services which are sometimes interfered with.
 For example, FRS and GMRS overlap in the United States, resulting in substantial pirate use of the GMRS frequencies.
 Use of the GMRS frequencies (USA) requires a license; however most users either disregard this requirement or are unaware.
 Canada reallocated frequencies for licence-free use due to heavy interference from US GMRS users.
 The European PMR446 channels fall in the middle of a United States UHF amateur allocation, and the US FRS channels interfere with public safety communications in the United Kingdom.
 Designs for personal walkie-talkies are in any case tightly regulated, generally requiring non-removable antennas (with a few exceptions such as CB radio and the United States MURS allocation) and forbidding modified radios.

 Most personal walkie-talkies sold are designed to operate in UHF allocations, and are designed to be very compact, with buttons for changing channels and other settings on the face of the radio and a short, fixed antenna.
 Most such units are made of heavy, often brightly colored plastic, though some more expensive units have ruggedized metal or plastic cases.
 Commercial-grade radios are often designed to be used on allocations such as GMRS or MURS (the latter of which has had very little readily available purpose-built equipment).
 In addition, CB walkie-talkies are available, but less popular due to the propagation characteristics of the 27 MHz band and the general bulkiness of the gear involved.